-Beginning the process as early as possible will also give you the opportunity to properly declutter your home, produce an inventory of what you’ll be taking with you, and pack all of your belongings away carefully.
-This way, there’ll be less chance of your things getting damaged and you’ll be less likely to tire yourself out from having to fit too many tasks into a short space of time.
+Beginning the process as early as possible will also give you the opportunity to properly declutter your home, produce an inventory of what you’ll be taking with you and pack all of your belongings away carefully.
+This way, there will be less chance of your things getting damaged and you’ll be less likely to tire yourself out from having to fit too many tasks into a short space of time.
 If you do have the luxury of time, pace yourself – don’t leave everything to the last minute.

-Moving house can get very expensive and, if you’re moving for the very first time, there’s likely to be some costs you’ve never considered.
+Moving house can get very expensive and if you’re moving for the very first time, there’s likely to be some costs you’ve never considered.
 For example, you’ll be required to pay for the likes of conveyancing and surveying.
 Check out the Money Advice Service’s guide to homebuyer surveys and costs to get an idea of the charges you are likely to face.

 It can also be helpful to use a tool, such as ReallyMoving.com’s cost of moving house calculator, which will help you to estimate the total amount you’ll pay during the process.